 - Preheat the oven to 375F.
 Spray 12 cup standard muffin pan with nonstick cooking spray.

-- In a small sauce pan, combine cream, thyme, garlic, and nutmeg.
+- In a small sauce pan, whisk together cream, thyme, garlic, and nutmeg.
 Bring to a slow simmer and remove from the heat.
 You want the cream just heated through.
 Discard the thyme.

 - Toss the potato slices with salt and pepper and layer into stacks in the prepared muffin cups, filling each one to the top but not over the top.

-- Spoon cream over each potato stack, filling to the top.
+- Spoon cream over each potato stack, filling almost to the top.
 You will have couple or so slices exposed.
 Sprinkle with parmesan cheese.

 - Bake for 25-30 minutes or until the potatoes are knife tender and golden brown on top.

 - Remove the muffin pan from the oven and let sit for 5 minutes.
-Carefully remove each potato stack with a fork to a serving platter.
-You can also run a knife around the edges to loosen up the stacks and carefully remove to a serving platter.
+Run a knife around the edges to loosen up the stacks and carefully remove to a serving platter.